TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

       msg: "{{ tsigkeygen.stdout }}"
 ```

-The output will contain the following
+The output will contain the following.
+This is a tsig-key we can register within our bind9 servers.
 ```bash
 key "tsig-key" {
 	algorithm hmac-sha256;